syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ![LogarithmicAxis interval in MAUI Chart](Axis_Images/maui_chart_logarithmic_axis_interval.jpg)

-### Actual minimum & Actual maximum
+### Actual minimum & maximum

-The actual minimum property can be used to get the double value that represents the minimum value of the chart axis range and the actual maximum property can be used to get the double value that represents the maximum value of the chart axis range.
-The following code example demonstrates how to get the actual minimum and actual maximum values of the axis range using the labels.
+The ActualMinimum and ActualMaximum of the LogarithmicAxis used to get actual range of the axis.
+The following code example demonstrates how to get the actual minimum and maximum.

 {% tabs %}